zoyzoy59/blender_python_scripts/README.md

 - paste your desired output directory in "/path/to/output/directory/"
 - (does not render cycles viewport preview)

-# Scripts I'm testing -- danger, buggy, might mess up your scene bad, sorrylol
+# Scripts WIP -- danger, might mess up your scene, sorrylol

 ## reset_bones_and_armatures.py
 sets selected rigs back to default pose and to world origin (testing)

 ## save_render_as_filename_frame_seq.py
 saves render of active camera as blendname_frame_00x.png in specified directory (testing)